CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/README.md

 - **[crowdstrike-fltrcore](crowdstrike-fltrcore)**: content package for Falcon telemetry, aka FDR.

-- **[crowdstrike-fltrparser](crowdstrike-fltrparser)**: a standalone parser for Falcon telemetry, aka FDR.
-You likely do not need this.

 - **[crowdstrike-fltridentityprotection](crowdstrike-fltridentityprotection)**: queries and dashboards for Falcon Identity Protection in LogScale.

 - **[crowdstrike-fltrdevicecontrol](crowdstrike-fltrdevicecontrol)**: dashboards for Falcon Device Control in LogScale.